tna76874/hdhweg-homeschooling-stack/README.md

 **Remove the ssh-keys inside the file `vars.yml` to prevent ssh access of the listed users.**

 Set the variable `letsencrypt_email` to your mailadress.
-You don't want your students to have bad warning messages on your nice websites onve your letsencrypt certificates expired.
+You don't want your students to have bad warning messages on your nice websites once your letsencrypt certificates expired.

 Set `main_domain` to the domain that points at your VM.
 Be sure, that the subdomains `chat`, `tafel`, `jitsi`, `cryptpad` and `mumble` also points to your VM.